How to become an out-of-network provider

 Practice growth is hitting a wall, competition is draining opportunities and margins are razor-thin—sound familiar?
 Some cliched, albeit valuable, advice may be to think outside the box.

-Network participation has benefits: It’s easy for people to find your practice, you have a fee schedule to work off of and prospects are more likely to convert into patients.
+Network participation has benefits: It’s easy for people to find your practice, you have a fee schedule to work off of and prospects may be more likely to convert into patients.

 Why leave your network in the first place?